The Vikings Return

 … all the flower of the English race was there destroyed.

-The Chronicle lists some major English figures who were killed at Assandun: Bishop Eadnoth of Dorchester, Abbot Wulfsige of Ramsey, Ealdorman Ælfric of Hampshire, Ealdorman Godwine of Lindsey, “Ulfcytel of East Anglia” (this is Ulfcytel Snilling), and Æthelweard, the son of Ealdorman Æthelwine of East Anglia (d.992).[*] Bishop Eadnoth’s obit appears in a late-12th century, Ely, calendar (Trinity College Cambridge MS O.2.1), and it is this that provides the date for the battle of Assandun: 18th October.
+The Chronicle lists some major English figures who were killed at Assandun: Bishop Eadnoth of Dorchester, Abbot Wulfsige of Ramsey, Ealdorman Ælfric of Hampshire, Ealdorman Godwine of Lindsey, “Ulfcytel of East Anglia” (this is Ulfcytel Snilling), and Æthelweard, the son of Ealdorman Æthelwine of East Anglia (d.992).[*] Bishop Eadnoth’s obit appears in a late-12th century, Ely, calendar (Trinity College Cambridge MS O.2.1), and this provides the date for the battle of Assandun: 18th October.

 Then, after this battle, King Cnut, with his army, went up into Gloucestershire, where he had learned that Edmund the king was.[*] Then Ealdorman Eadric, and the councillors who were there, advised that there should be a reconciliation between the kings; and they gave hostages between them.[*]